 At Indian Wells she made a blistering start, defeating world No 50 Rita Grande 6-1, 6-1 before blanking world No 42 Shi-Ting Wang 6-0, 6-0.

 “You don’t lose your skill or your strokes, but it gets to be a different perspective when you take a lot of time off,” Capriati said about her two-year break.
 “But you become more aware of the different aspects of the game.”

 In the round of 16 on March 12 she faced a much bigger challenge against world No 9 Chanda Rubin, who had recently reached the semi-finals at the Australian Open.
-The clash was scheduled as the featured evening match, as Capriati’s return was drawing attention.
-However, despite her easy wins in the first rounds the former prodigy was overplayed by her opponent, who was always in control of the match and prevailed 6-3, 6-3.
+The clash was scheduled as the featured evening match as Capriati’s return was making the headlines.
+However, despite her easy wins in the first two rounds, the former prodigy was outplayed by her opponent, who was always in control of the match and prevailed 6-3, 6-3.
 In her press conference, Capriati — who had made no fewer than 46 unforced errors — seemed less disappointed and more lucid that the audience.